|

 newsletter: new edition

-co-designed by the training and consultancy network "euro-workscouncil.net".
+by the training and consultancy network "euro-workscouncil.net".
+Topics

-1/2007 were the new EWC agreement at UniCredit with an interview
+of the issue 1/2007 were the new EWC agreement at UniCredit with an

 At

-services.
-The study is financially promoted by the European
+parcel and express services.
+The study is financially promoted by the

-with the companies DHL (Deutsche Post), FedEx, Securicor, TNT, UPS
+and deals particularly with the companies DHL (Deutsche Post), FedEx,

 |